SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

-        Just remove the exclamation mark (!) from the test on the oldkey state.&nbsp; In original form, it acted exactly the same as the isPressed function :-).
+        Just remove the exclamation mark (!) from the test on the oldkey state.
+In original form, it acted exactly the same as the isPressed function :-).